apoorvadudani/Determining-Factors-Affecting-House-Prices-using-Multivariate-Causal-Regression/README.md

 ## Stakeholder insights and actionable recommendations

-Please conduct an analysis of the data using the format requested in the syllabus of Findings – Conclusions – Recommendations – References.
-Please support commentary using research citations.
-Please provide insight into the data by interpreting the data to show what it means for the various stakeholders involved.
-Typical stakeholder examples for real estate include homeowners, real estate agents, house buyers, building contractors, building related government agencies, and so forth.
-It is especially important to get recommendations on how to maximize house value for purposes of the real estate company for which you work.
+I provide insights by interpreting the data to show what it means for the various business stakeholders involved, and provide recommendations on how to maximize house value for purposes of Amce Realty.

 Acme Realtors:
 1. Establish a strong brand identity that emphasizes luxury and exclusivity.
 Use high-quality marketing materials and focus on networking with high-end buyers and sellers.
 2. Use technology to reach a wider audience and showcase properties in innovative ways.
 This can include 3D virtual tours, social media advertising, and targeted email campaigns.
 3. Build relationships with realtors, building contractors, and government agencies to stay informed about market trends and regulations.
 This can help you to provide better service to your clients.

-Homeowners:
+### Homeowners

 1. Adding an additional bathroom can significantly increase the value of a house, particularly in upscale neighborhoods like Hillsborough.
 2. Invest in high-end fixtures and finishes for the bathrooms.
 Consider features like heated floors, jetted tubs, and smart technology.
 3. Regular cleaning and maintenance can prevent damage and ensure that the bathrooms remain in top condition.